 Global mobility extends much further into the personal lives of employees

 In today’s corporate workplace, Diversity, Equity, and Inclusion (DE&I) has become one of the most critical initiatives to address throughout the organization.
 Mobility professionals are being asked to adapt their policies to follow suit.
 But translating overall company initiatives into the mobility landscape isn’t as easy as one would hope.
+Odyssey can guide you on how to better achieve your DE&I goals.

 One unique aspect of global mobility compared to general HR policy is that an assignment or a transfer goes beyond the traditional employer/employee business relationship.
 Global mobility extends much further into the personal lives of employees, sometimes in profound ways.
 A global mobility opportunity affects the employee’s life as well as that of their family.
 This involves considerations about housing needs, partner career opportunities, children’s education, living away from friends, family, and community, the political/social environment of the new location, and other factors.